android/architecture-samples/README.md

 ```
 git clone git@github.com:googlesamples/android-architecture.git
 ```
-This also checks out the master branch.
+This step checks out the master branch.
 If you want to change to a different sample:

 ```
 git checkout usecases